OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

         * Date: 15th April 2011
         *
         * Description:
-        * This JavaScript file provides an algorithm that can be used to add a heatmap
+        * This JavaScript file provides an algorithm that can be used tooadd a heatmap
-        * overlay on a Bing Maps v7 control.
-The intensity and temperature palette
+        * overlay on a Bing Maps v7 control. hello intensity and temperature palette
-        * of the heatmap are designed to be easily customisable.
+        * of hello heatmap are designed toobe easily customisable.
         *
         * Requirements:
-        * The heatmap layer itself is created dynamically on the client-side using
+        * hello heatmap layer itself is created dynamically on hello client-side using
-        * the HTML5 &lt;canvas> element, and therefore requires a browser that supports
+        * hello HTML5 &lt;canvas> element, and therefore requires a browser that supports
         * this element.
 It has been tested on IE9, Firefox 3.6/4 and
         * Chrome 10 browsers.
 If you can confirm whether it works on other browsers or
-        * not, I'd love to hear from you!
+        * not, I'd love toohear from you!
         *
         * Usage:
-        * The HeatMapLayer constructor requires:
+        * hello HeatMapLayer constructor requires:
-        * - A reference to a map object
+        * - A reference tooa map object
         * - An array or Microsoft.Maps.Location items
-        * - Optional parameters to customise the appearance of the layer
+        * - Optional parameters toocustomise hello appearance of hello layer
         *  (Radius,, Unit, Intensity, and ColourGradient), and a callback function */